Pictures: Student flat inhabited by Sam Uffindell one of filthiest in Dunedin

 The Dundas St flat, inhabited by Uffindell and five other male students in 2004, prominently displayed a coat hook with women's underwear hanging from it.

-A student-led movement aimed tackling sexual violence had "highly condemned" the display of underwear and said it was an example of behaviour which propped up rape culture.
+A student-led movement aimed at tackling sexual violence had "highly condemned" the display of underwear and said it was an example of behaviour which propped up rape culture.

 Uffindell was stood down from the party's caucus this week after a woman he flatted with in Dunedin in 2003 told RNZ he was an aggressive bully who once pounded on her locked bedroom door screaming obscenities until she fled through her window.